 Social workers are integral members of the health care team, working closely with doctors, nurses, nutritionists, physical therapists and other professionals to care for the whole person.
-We work with individuals, families, groups and communities to enhance well being.
-Your social worker can work with you to identify and address concerns related to the impact of your orthopedic or rheumatologic condition.
+We work with individuals, families, groups and communities to enhance their well-being.
+Your social worker can work with you to identify and address concerns related to the impact of your or your child’s, orthopedic or rheumatologic condition.

-While HSS social workers also support inpatient admissions and pediatric patients, we offer tailored services to adult outpatients in orthopedics and rheumatology.
 Everyone’s needs are different.
-When meeting with you, your social worker will want to learn about your perspective on coping with your musculoskeletal (bone, muscle, joint) condition and how it’s affecting your life.
-This may include understanding your medical history, your current stressors, your support system, the impact of pain and limits in how you function.
+When meeting with you, your social worker will want to learn about your perspective on coping with your, or your child’s, musculoskeletal (bone, muscle, joint) condition and how it’s affecting your family’s life.
+This may include understanding the medical history, any current stressors, your support system, the impact of pain and any limits in function.

-Our outpatient social workers are available to you to provide:
+Our outpatient social workers are available to provide:

-- support and education to help you better understand your condition and treatment options
+- support and education to help you better understand your, or your child’s, condition and treatment options

-- assistance in understanding the emotional and social effects of your condition and ways to cope
+- assistance in understanding the emotional and social effects of your, or your child’s, condition and ways to cope

-- advice on how to best communicate with your doctor, surgeon and other members of the health care team, to help you make the most of your medical visits
+- advice on how to best communicate with the doctor, surgeon and other members of the health care team, to help make the most of medical visits

 - education and assistance with insurance, home care and transportation services